open-telemetry/opentelemetry-collector-contrib/receiver/otelarrowreceiver/README.md

-In addition to the the standard [obsreport](https://pkg.go.dev/go.opentelemetry.io/collector/obsreport) metrics, this component provides network-level measurement instruments which we anticipate will become part of `obsreport` in the future.
+In addition to the the standard [obsreport](https://pkg.go.dev/go.opentelemetry.io/collector/obsreport) metrics, this component provides network-level measurement instruments measuring bytes transported.
 At the `normal` level of metrics detail:

 - `otelcol_receiver_recv`: uncompressed bytes received, prior to compression
 - `otelcol_receiver_recv_wire`: compressed bytes received, on the wire.